Abarca Announces 2021 Better Care Community Program Winners

 About Abarca

 Abarca is igniting a revolution in healthcare.
 It started by redefining pharmacy benefits, but this is just the beginning.
-It is built on the belief that there is a better way for people and companies to work together, connect with each other, and make healthcare awesome for everyone.
-With more innovative technology and a straightforward approach to business, Abarca provides a much better experience and higher value for payers and consumers.
+It is built on the belief that there is a better way for people and companies to work together, connect, and make healthcare more accessible and effective for everyone.
+With more innovative technology and a straightforward approach to business, Abarca offers a significantly better experience and higher value for both payers and consumers.
 They have challenged many industry conventions for nearly a decade and trampled on a few.
 So, call them a PBM for discussion purposes, but they are unlike any other company out there.
 Join the revolution at abarcahealth.com.

 Comments